ESSENTIAL BAR SKILLS: LAYERING

 To begin, it's better to follow proven recipes as you know the order and densities will work once the method is perfected.

-Now put everything you have learnt into practice with this Baileys coffee recipe.
+Now put everything you have learned into practice with this Baileys coffee recipe.

 Heat with steam wand on coffee machine.

-Carefully layer double cream on top of drink
+Carefully layer heavy cream on top of drink.